 The results of pH analysis showed that the level of cocoa skin moisture content had a very significant effect on the pH of the liquid smoke produced.
 The average pH of liquid smoke of cocoa skin ranged from 2.92 to 4.83.
 This shows that the water content of the cocoa skin is getting higher (the solution is alkaline), the higher the pH produced.
 The use of cocoa peel with different water content in the pyrolysis process in making liquid smoke of cocoa skin affects pH.
 The high moisture content of cocoa peels in the raw material will reduce the quality of the liquid cocoa smoke produced.
 Because the amount of water that is high in the material will evaporate during pyrolysis, so the liquid smoke produced will contain a lot of water.
 So that the quality of liquid smoke will affect the level of acidity in the liquid smoke of the cocoa skin so that the pH value increases.
-This acidity level tastes from the compounds contained in cocoa skin fumes, especially other acetic acid and carboxylic.
-The pH produced meets the requirements of liquid smoke quality according to the Japanese wood vinegar standard, which is 1.5-3.7.
+This acidity level tastes from the compounds contained in cocoa skin fumes, estically other acetic acid and carboxylic.
+The pH produced meets the requirements of liquid smoke quality according to the Japanese wood vinegar standard, with the solution of the solution of the solution is alkaline, with the solution of the solution of the solution of the solution of the produced with the physical standard, with the solution of the solution of the solution of the physical standard, with the solution of the physical standard, with the solution of the physical standard with the solution of the solution of the physical standard with the phy

-Pamori, Efendi, and Restuhadi (2015), explain the pH value of liquid smoke is also related to the high and low total titrated acid.
+Pamori, Efendi, and Restuhadi (2015), explain the pH value of liquid smoke in also related to the high and low total titrated acid.
 The high total titrated acid then the pH of liquid smoke becomes low as well as vice versa the lower the total acid is titrated, the pH of liquid smoke becomes high.
 This is because coconut fiber has components such as hemicellulose and cellulose which when decomposed will produce organic acid compounds such as acetic acid.
 Acetic acid is an easily dissolved solvent with water.